vend/http-signatures-php/doc/source/reference/headers.rst

 The ``Signature`` header is a new HTTP header proposed in `<https://tools.ietf.org/html/draft-cavage-http-signatures>`_.

-The value of the header is simply the ref:`header-signatureline`.
+The value of the header is simply the :ref:`header-signatureline`.

 This header is more versatile than the ``Authorization`` header as it can be used: